Gold Vs Platinum Comparison Chart – Jewellery Metals Guide by Mark Solomon Jewellers.

 Why platinum?

-Platinum is a high quality, high purity metal that is well known for its exceptional prestige and durability, especially when it comes to designs with fine claws and wire detail.
+Platinum is a high-quality, high-purity metal that is well known for its exceptional prestige and durability, especially when it comes to designs with fine claws and wire detail.
 There are some setting styles we would always recommend platinum for, as gold lacks the hardness or tensile strength to ensure the security of the diamond.
 However, platinum is also very dense and therefore very heavy.
 A very chunky engagement ring, for example, that is made in platinum would be uncomfortably heavy for some people to wear, while the same ring in 18ct white gold would not pose a challenge.

 Why white gold?

-Clients often don’t realise this, but 18ct and 9ct white gold in its raw form has a greyish glow – slightly darker than platinum.
+Clients often don’t realise this, but 18ct and 9ct white gold in its raw form has a greyish glow, slightly darker than platinum.
 To get the lovely white colour this metal is famous for, the completed piece of jewellery gets plated with a thin layer of rhodium (an exceptionally white relative of platinum).
 Although rhodium plating, when properly applied, is quite durable, it does wear away with time, leaving the natural grey of the white gold exposed.

-While a white gold engagement ring does need its rhodium plating re-done every 12 to 24 months, depending on how hard it is worn, this metal has gained an unfair reputation of being high maintenance.
+While a white gold engagement ring does need its rhodium plating redone every 12 to 24 months, depending on how hard it is worn, this metal has gained an unfair reputation of being high-maintenance.
 Both platinum and white gold (18ct and 9ct) will get light scratches with wear, so both metals need to be re-polished by a reputable jeweller every so often.
 This presents the ideal opportunity to have the health and security of all diamonds and settings checked, which is advisable anyway.
 The only difference in general upkeep is that white gold will need to be re-plated once polished, but as this is a relatively affordable process, there is no reason to dread maintaining a gorgeous white gold ring.